 Property disputes

-A cease and desist letter is also be issued to resolve property disputes such as property boundary encroachment.
-However, in a situation where the adjacent property owner encroaches on one’s property boundary, other informal means of dispute resolution such as a sit down should be sought after.
-If the issue persists, the cease-and-desist letter can be used to warn them of potential litigation if they continue encroaching.
+A cease and desist letter is also issued to resolve property disputes such as boundary encroachment.
+However, if the adjacent property owner encroaches on one’s property, other informal dispute resolution methods should be sought.
+If the issue persists, the letter can be used to warn them of potential litigation.

 Harassment